aviaryan/SublimeNotebook/sublime_notebook/docs/README.markdown

 <a name="nt"></a>
 ## Note taking features

-You might be wondering how does this make it a note taking application.
-Well, let me show you.

-Open Sublime Text and click on "Open Project" in the Project menu.

-Browse for the `notebook.sublime-project` file in the folder you downloaded and open it.
-Now open the Sidebar (View -> Sidebar).
-You will see all your notes presented there with the hierarchy.
-Whenever you want to open your Sublime Notebook, you can use the switch project shortcut (Cmd-Ctrl-P or Ctrl-Alt-P) and select notebook.sublime-project to switch to the Notebook project.

-If at the moment, you are in an encrypted state, you can use Ctrl-B (Cmd-B on OSX) to launch a terminal window in the manager.py's directory.
-So run `manager.py` from there to decrypt your notes.
-Now you can update the notes in Sublime Text and re-encrypt them.

 If you want to search through all your notes, use the Sublime Text’s search in project feature (Ctrl-Shift-F or Cmd-Shift-F).